-- For fancy goldfish, a minimum 20-gallon tank is required for a single one.
-Hence, a 40 gallon goldfish tank can house a maximum of 3 adult-sized fancy goldfish.
-Then, the tank needs to be each size up roughly 10 gallons for each added individual.
+- For fancy goldfish (fantail goldfish), a minimum 20-gallon tank is required for a single one.
+Hence, a 40-gallon goldfish tank can house a maximum of 3 adult-sized fancy goldfish.
+Then, the tank needs to be each size up to roughly 10 gallons for each added individual.

-- For the single-tail goldfish, such as common, comet, and shubunkin goldfish, a single individual needs at least a 30-gallon and 4-feet-long tank.
+- For single-tail goldfish, such as common, comet, and shubunkin goldfish, a single individual needs at least a 30-gallon and 4-foot-long tank.
 Therefore, just one fish can fully occupy a 40-gallon tank.
-A pond would be more ideal when you want to pair them with others.
+A pond would be ideal when you want to pair them with others.

 - The difference in size: the breeder tank is generally wider than the standard tank.
 You can tell the difference by looking at the size tank listed above.